Chris Lees, Research Officer, Money and Mental Health.

 We recently launched our latest report, Convenience at a cost, which looked at people with mental health problems’ experience of online shopping.
 The report highlighted the importance of online shopping for people with mental health problems, especially when they are most unwell and unable to leave the home or face shopping in person.
 It also showed that it can be difficult for people with mental health problems to control their spending online and the way that shopping sites are designed can lead to people spending more than they can afford.

 In the report we looked at what retailers could do to better support their customers with mental health problems and help them to manage their spending.
-To do this we spoke to our Research Community, a group of 5,000 people with lived experience of mental health problems.
+To do this we spoke to our Research Community, a group of 5,000 people (as of April 2021) with lived experience of mental health problems.
 Many respondents were keen for shopping sites to offer tools that they could opt-into to help them stay in control of their spending.
 This could include the option to set a spending limit that could be set for a given time period, like a weekly or a monthly limit, which could act as an effective block to impulsive spending.

 “Option to set spending limit, even better if this also signposts to a decent budgeting tool so that the limit can be worked out realistically.”
 Expert by experience